-Unclassified students may elect to register without meeting with an academic advisor.
+Unclassified students may elect to register without meeting with a student advisor or may seek advising through the Student Advising department.
 They may register online via Self-Service.
 The following process outlines important considerations for individuals choosing to self-advise: